 If a judgment is entered against you, you will likely receive a notice to appear at a periodic payment hearing to set up a reasonable repayment plan.
 At the hearing, you will have a chance to show that you are unable to pay the debt by filling out a financial affidavit.

 You must go to the "periodic payment hearing" to keep this right.
 If you fail to attend the "periodic payment hearing," the court could issue a warrant for your arrest.

-- The Court cannot order you to pay a judgment from certain types of income, including Social Security, Temporary Assitance to Needy Families (TANF), and Assistance to the Permanently and Totally Disabled (APTD).
+- The court cannot order you to pay a judgment from certain types of income, including Social Security, Temporary Assitance to Needy Families (TANF), and Assistance to the Permanently and Totally Disabled (APTD).

 If you feel your rights have been violated regarding the collection of a debt, contact the State Attorney General Consumer Protection Bureau at 888-468-4454, apply online for help from LARC, or contact an attorney.
 Low-income individuals may call LARC at 1-800-639-5290.
 If you are not low income, call Lawyer Referral Service (LRS) at 603-229-0002 to obtain the name of an attorney (there may be a nominal fee for the referral made by LRS).